mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 well trained professionals, clear ethical standards, clear business processes and clear processes for ensuring that its literate output met their standards.
 Editors and copy-sub-editors and so on.
-Oh, and cashflow.
+Oh, and cash-flow.
 That helped a lot.

 I suggest that even companies like tech-behemoth Google are not really software literate ... yet.
 But the clues are there.
 In the excellent